-Working smarter is one of the key messages from the previous OECD review of New Zealand's economy.
+Working smarter is one of the key messages from the previous Organisation for Economic Co-operation and Development (OECD) review of New Zealand's economy.
 At a time where income equality is worsening and living costs are rising, there is evidence to suggest if productivity levels in Whangārei are to be lifted, this will positively influence income levels for households and will widen the future labour market.
-There are specific focus areas where Council can positively influence this space.
-Acknowledging the roles in which Central Government, Council and the private sector is the first step in this process.
+There are specific focus areas where Council can positively influence with more detail provided below.